-- 1 Lord, how large thy bounties are,

-Tender, gracious, sinner's friend!

-What a feast dost thou prepare,

-And what invitations send!

-- 2 Now fulfil thy great design, Who didst first the message bring: Every heart to thee incline;- Now compel them to come in.
+- 1 Lord, how large thy bounties are, Tender, gracious, sinner's friend!
+What a feast dost thou prepare, And what invitations send! - 2 Now fulfil thy great design, Who didst first the message bring: Every heart to thee incline;- - Now compel them to come in.

-- 3 Rushing on the downward road, Sinners no compulsion need,
+Rushing on the downward road, Sinners no compulsion need,

-- Heaven to forsake, and God; See, they run with rapid speed! - 4 Draw them back by love divine, With thy grace their spirits win; Every heart to thee incline, Now compel them to come in. - 5 Thus their willing souls compel, Thus their happy minds constrain, From the ways of death and hell, Home to God, and grace again.
+- Heaven to forsake, and God; See, they run with rapid speed! - 4 Draw them back by love divine, With thy grace their spirits win; Every heart to thee incline, Now compel them t come in. - 5 Thus their willing souls compel, Thus their happy minds constrain, From the ways of death and hell,

+Home to God, and grace again.

-6 Stretch that conquering arm of
+- 6 Stretch that conquering arm of thine, Once stretched out to bleed for

+- sin;

-Once stretched out to bleed for sin; Every heart to thee incline.
+Every heart to thee incline,

-Every heart to thee incline, Now compel them to come in.
+Now compel them to come in.